 Bannack, persevered as a ghost town today, was the first territorial capital of Montana.

-Do you have any interesting facts about Montana you’d like to share here?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about Montana that we’ve missed?
+Share them here in the comments section below!